 - Sports Economics - Syllabus for Spring 2013

 - Graduate Macroeconomics

-"Still Puzzling: Evaluating the Price Puzzle in an Empirically Identified Structural Vector Autoregression," Forthcoming, Empirical Economics, (with Kevin Hoover and Selva Demiralp).
+"Still Puzzling: Evaluating the Price Puzzle in an Empirically Identified Structural Vector Autoregression," March 2013, Empirical Economics, (with Kevin Hoover and Selva Demiralp).

 “Does Intercollegiate Athletics Draw Local Students to a University?”
 Research Note, (2012) The Journal of Sports Economics, Vol. 13, 2: pp. 198-206.

 “Empirical Identification of the Vector Autoregression: The Causes and Effects of U.S. M2,” (2009) The Methodology and Practice of Econometrics: A Festschrift in Honour of David F. Hendry.
 Oxford: Oxford University Press, pp. 37-58, (with Kevin Hoover and Selva Demiralp).

 “A Bootstrap Method for Identifying and Evaluating a Structural Vector Autoregression,” (2008) Oxford Economic Papers 70(4), pp. 509-533 (with Kevin Hoover and Selva Demiralp).

 “Agricultural and Monetary Shocks before the Great Depression: A GraphTheoretic Causal Investigation” (2006) Volume 28, December 2006, pp. 720-736, Journal of Macroeconomics (with Mark Siegler).